vixxegas/OverTheWire-work/bandit.md

 #### level 8 --> level 9:
 command: sort data.txt | uniq -u

 lesson: learning pipping '|' and what it does, from what i learnt it is a way to combine to commands together - passing from left to right.
-In this level, I used it to sort out a file and print out a string that hasn't benn repeated and shown once.
+In this level, I used it to sort out a file and print out a string that hasn't been repeated and shown once.

 pw: EjmOSvuAu7sGAHqHVcBDPirRe9T03kxl